normidar/auto_exporter/README.md

 rename you export.dart to your project name

-remember to run this:`dart format .`!
+You can run this to format your code: `dart format .`

 ## hint

-`dart pub publish --dry-run` to up your package to pub.dev
+`dart pub publish --dry-run` to check your package prepare for `pub.dev`.

 ## auto shell